amardeepio/hack-ideas/README.md

     tags: # array of user defined tags
     userId: # employee id of the post owner
     upvotes: # upvote count of the post
-}
+    upvotedBy: # collection of userIds for post upvote }
 ```